 Spotlight on the Garment Industry

-The importer must also join the Union of Myanmar Federation of Chambers of Commerce and Industry (UMFCCI).
+3. The exporter must also join the Union of Myanmar Federation of Chambers of Commerce and Industry (UMFCCI).
+Top.

 WTO’s GATT, Article XX and XXI, permit WTO members to prohibit the importation of certain articles that endanger public morals, threaten human, plant or animal life, involve the importation of gold and silver, arms and ammunition, and similar items.
 Prohibited goods cannot be imported, exported, transited, sold or circulated in Myanmar.
 The Directorate of Trade of the Ministry of Commerce has exercised its rights under these GATT provisions to prohibit the following importations: